 Supraglottis.
 For cancer in the supraglottis, the rates are 59% for the earliest stage to 34% for the most advanced stage.

 Subglottis.
 For cancer in the subglottis, survival rates range from 65% at the earliest stage to 32% at the most advanced stage.

 Each year, an estimated 3,400 adults (2,725 men and 675 women) in the United States will be diagnosed with hypopharyngeal cancer.

 Survival rates for hypopharyngeal cancer vary based on a variety of factors, particularly the stage .
-If the cancer is found at an early, localized stage, the five-year survival rate (the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) for people with hypopharyngeal cancer is 53%.
-If the cancer has spread to nearby areas and/or lymph nodes, the five-year survival rate is 38%.
-If the cancer has spread to distant parts of the body, the five-year survival rate is 24%.
-The five-year survival rate for laryngeal cancer depends on the location of the cancer (glottis, supraglottis or subglottis) and the stage.
+If the cancer is found at an early, localized stage, the 5-year survival rate of people with hypopharyngeal cancer is 53%.
+If the cancer has spread to nearby areas and/or lymph nodes (stages II and III), the 5-year survival rate is 36% to 39%.
+If the cancer has spread to distant parts of the body, the 5-year survival rate is 24%.

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2013, and the American Cancer Society website.
+Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.